-U.S. Rep. Sharice Davids, right, embraces Senate Minority Leader Dinah Sykes at an election night watch party Tuesday in Overland Park.
-(Lily O’Shea Becker)
+U.S. Rep. Sharice Davids, right, embraced Kansas Senate Minority Leader Dinah Sykes at an Aug.
+2 primary election watch party in Overland Park.
+Davids won reelection to a third term Tuesday by defeating Republican Amanda Adkins.
+(Lily O’Shea Becker for the Kansas Reflector)

 The failure of the anti-abortion amendment in Kansas on Tuesday was more than a single election result.